Arksine/moonraker/docs/api_changes.md

-This document keeps a record of all changes to Moonraker's remote facing APIs.
+This document keeps a record of all changes to Moonraker's web APIs.

+### November 28th 2020
+- The following new endpoints are available when the `[update_manager]` section has been configured:
+  - `GET /machine/update/status`
+  - `POST /machine/update/moonraker`
+  - `POST /machine/update/klipper`
+  - `POST /machine/update/client`
+  - `POST /machine/update/system`
+- The following endpoint has been added and is available as part of the core API:
+  - `POST /machine/services/restart`

+See [web_api.md](web_api.md) for details on these new endpoints.

 ### November 23rd 2020
 - Moonraker now serves Klipper's "docs" directory.
 This can be access